raft-tech/raft-tech.github.io/services-data-science.md

   service2:
     head: Prototype & Iterate
     img: /assets/Proof_of_concept.svg
-    txt: Build a Minimal Viable Product (MVP) in short time and continuously improve the MVP by rapid iterations and automatically train the solution to become more efficient and enhance the quality of data insights.
+    txt: Build a Minimum Viable Product (MVP) in short time and continuously improve the MVP by rapid iterations and automatically train the solution to become more efficient and enhance the quality of data insights.
   service3:
-    head: Detect Bias
+    head: Bias Detection
     img: /assets/Bias.svg
     txt: Monitor for bias before, during and after modelling in the system and remove them using a mix of pre-processing, training, and post-processing methods including regularizer, surrogate models,  fair machine learning models, or by calibrating the hyper parameters.
   service4: